Prepare to Meet With Your State and Local Representatives

 federal executive?
 Expressed concern about political interference in federal agencies?
 Opposed

-attempts to suppress dissent or disinformation about elections?
+attempts to suppress dissent or spread disinformation about elections?

 -